Check websites on ScamAdviser to protect yourself!

 It will consider all of the facts surrounding the transaction and may request further information to assist it in making a judgment.
 The FOS will decide after considering the matter.

-The judgment binds the card provider, but the customer is not, so if you’re unhappy with the verdict, you can take your case to court.
+The judgment binds the card provider, but the customer is not, so you can take your case to court if you’re unhappy with the verdict.

-Before you file a lawsuit, think about whether a judge is more likely than the FOS to rule in your favor.
+Before filing a lawsuit, think about whether a judge is more likely than the FOS to rule in your favor.

-If your claim is rejected, you may be liable for court fees and other expenditures, even if it is a little one.
-By the way, we are here at you service to check websites on ScamAdviser.com.
+If your claim is rejected, you may be liable for court fees and other expenditures, even if it is a little ones.
+By the way, we are here at your service to check websites on ScamAdviser.com.

 Many con artists impersonate legitimate organizations or persons to defraud businesses into paying for items or services they did not request (and that probably does not even exist).
 These banknotes look to be authentic at first sight.
 They use intimidating and perplexing legal jargon to instill a false feeling of urgency among recipients, pressuring them to make immediate payments.
 For your convenience, we’ve compiled a list of the most frequent forms of phony invoice scams: